Etimo/photo-garden/README.md

 After installing Nix (just like on Linux) you'll need to set up a [https://nixos.wiki/wiki/Distributed_build](remote builder), which is easiest done using [https://github.com/LnL7/nix-docker#running-as-a-remote-builder](nix-docker).

-### Windows
+### Windows 10

 Nix doesn't run natively on Windows, but runs fine (aside from Microsoft/WSL#2395) under the WSL.
 Note that Docker for Windows only runs on Windows 10 Pro and Enterprise.

 ![stack diagram](docs/Photo%20Garden%20stack%20on%20Windows.svg)

 1. Install WSL
+   1. Go to Control Panel\Programs\Programs and Features
+   2. Click "Turn Windows features on or off"
+   3. Enable "Windows Subsystem for Linux"
-2. Install your favorite WSL distro (I've only tested this using Ubuntu)
+2. Install your favorite WSL distro (I've only tested this using Ubuntu).
+For instance, install Ubuntu from Microsoft Store: https://www.microsoft.com/store/productId/9NBLGGH4MSV6
-3. Install Docker for Windows
+3. Install Docker Toolbox (if using Windows 10 Home) or Docker for Windows (if using Windows 10 Pro or Enterprise)
-4. Install Nix:
+4. Install Nix by running this in WSL:

 ```bash
 sudo mkdir -p /etc/nix